Paiute War: Plans for war

 After returning, Weatherlow warned that all out war was inevitable.
-The local population, however, started to doubt the Paiutes were really to blame, because although Dexter Demming had been killed, it became known that his brother Jack had once killed an Indian, and persons seeking revenge might have mistaken the two men.
+The local population, however, started to doubt the Paiutes were really to blame, because although Dexter Demming had been killed, it became known that his brother Jack had once killed a Native, and persons seeking revenge might have mistaken the two men.
 However, on February 12, 1860, Governor Roop wrote to Brevet Brigadier General Newman S. Clarke, commander of the Department of the Pacific, stating that the Honey Lake Valley was in danger of Paiute attack.
 He asked for arms, ammunition, and a platoon of men to drive the Paiutes from their strongholds.

-During March and April, the Indians gathered at Pyramid Lake to determine whether to drive the Whites out.
+During March and April, the Natives gathered at Pyramid Lake to determine whether to drive the Whites out.
 While a majority of the men voted for war, without a unanimous decision they were forced to postpone their plans.
 Chief Numaga had voted against war.
 As Numaga debated whether to go to war, two Paiute children went missing, and what was later known as the Williams Station massacre unfolded into war.

 War

 Williams Station massacre

 Williams Station was a combination saloon, general store and stagecoach station on the Carson River at present-day Lahontan Reservoir.
 On May 6, a raiding party led by mixed-race Bannock warrior Mogoannoga attacked the station, killing five Americans and burning down the establishment.
 There are conflicting accounts as to the party's motivation.
 One account claimed the raid was made without cause by a renegade band from the north.
-Another account, given by a Paiute member in an 1880 interview, claimed the incident originated when two proprietors of Williams Station deceived a young Indian, persuading him to trade his pony for a bad gun, and captured two Paiute children.
+Another account, given by a Paiute member in an 1880 interview, claimed the incident originated when two proprietors of Williams Station deceived a young Native, persuading him to trade his pony for a bad gun, and captured two Paiute children.
 In an argument to back out of the deal, the settlers' dog bit the boy, and the men laughed at him.
-The young Indian then reported to the tribe how he had heard two missing Paiute children in the settlers' root cellar.
+The young Native then reported to the tribe how he had heard two missing Paiute children in the settlers' root cellar.
 When a Paiute party found the settlers at Williams Station, they claimed the boy only heard the dog yelp and not any missing children.
 Ultimately, the party killed the men and found the two children tied up.
 In their rage, they murdered all the Whites in the area and left.
 When Williams, owner of the station, returned on May 8, he found his two brothers' bodies mutilated and three patrons of the saloon murdered.
 Passions were aroused, and stories escalated to include tales of 500 Indians who killed every person in the vicinity of Williams Station.
 A third account claimed the kidnapped children were two 12-year-old girls who were sexually assaulted before being hidden.
 According to this account, the band who attacked Williams Station was a rescue party that included the girls' father.
 When the news of the situation reached Numaga, he allegedly said, "There is no longer any use for counsel; we must prepare for war."